sanches-leo/shiny/docs/lncCentric.md

 - **Functional Enrichment Analysis**: Performs over-representation analysis of the retrieved gene set to identify enriched biological processes or pathways.
 - **Enrichment Visualization**: Displays the top enrichment results in an interpretable format, supporting **guilt-by-association** inference of the lncRNA’s potential biological roles.

+Note: The strength of the connections between the selected lncRNA and its neighboring genes is typically weak, which is reflected by thin edges in the subnetwork visualization.
+This is expected, as many lncRNAs tend to show modest co-expression patterns.
+However, in some cases, lncRNAs may exhibit strong co-expression with specific genes, resulting in thicker edges that highlight potentially more robust regulatory or functional relationships.

 ---

 ## User-Configurable Parameters